 - Playroom curtains: Fun and colorful curtains with each owl sporting a different facial expression will make playtime fun.

 Whether you're shopping for a master bedroom or guest bedroom, the owl motif can be used to continue the theme.
 Select items that reflect your love for owls while paying attention

 to how each item will fit into your overall design.
 Generally, the master or guest bedroom will not have as many themed items as a child's room.
 Just a few touches will likely create the right look -- for example, a sign over the bed with a small figurine next to it or a clock with an owl motif.

 Other options for decorating the bedroom include:

-- Duvet cover: The tree and owl design duvet is lightweight and can be used any season.
+- Duvet cover bedding set: The tree and owl design duvet is lightweight and can be used any season.
 This is a great choice for an eclectic or modern room design.

 - Lighting: Choose from a beaded night light, hand-craft glass accent lamp or several other table lamps.